nazmulb/Kubernetes/README.md

 Kubernetes is an abstraction that optimizes the utilization of resources like CPU and memory through containers, which allow for efficient distributions of applications across a cluster of nodes.
 K8s can run anywhere on bare metal or in any cloud provider infrastructure.

+### What are the features of Kubernetes?

+- Container grouping using pod
+- Self-healing
+- Auto-scalablility
+- DNS management
+- Load balancing
+- Rolling update or rollback
+- Resource monitoring and logging

 ### Kubernetes Architecture:

 A Kubernetes cluster is made of a master node and a set of worker/slave nodes.
 A K8s setup consists of several parts, some of them optional, some mandatory for the whole system to function.